roosta/Marlin/README.md

 change, please make an [issue](https://github.com/roosta/Marlin/issues/new) or [pull request](https://github.com/roosta/Marlin/pulls).

+## What makes this different from Marlin?

+Just the configuration.
+It's tweaked towards the Duplicator i3 3d printer, otherwise I try to keep this in sync with [upstream Marlin](https://github.com/MarlinFirmware/Marlin).
+You can look at the [commit log](https://github.com/MarlinFirmware/Marlin/compare/1.1.x...roosta:1.1.x) to see what I've changed.

 ## Burning a bootloader
 To be able to flash this firmware a bootloader needs to be burned to your Melzi card inside the 3d printer, I used an [Arduino